micmejia/bible-dump/NKJV/Numbers/Num 31.md

 And the half, the portion for those who had gone out to war, was in number three hundred and thirty-seven thousand five hundred sheep;

 ###### 37
-and the Lord's [^e]tribute of the sheep was six hundred and seventy-five.
+and the Lord's tribute of the sheep was six hundred and seventy-five.

 ###### 38
 The cattle _were_ thirty-six thousand, of which the Lord's tribute _was_ seventy-two.